ZhuLeon/8-Puzzle/README.md

 # 8-Puzzle
 8-Puzzle solver using A* algorithm with a choice of 3 Heuristics
 1. Uniform Cost Search
 2. Manhattan Distance
 3. Misplaced Tile

 ## How to use
 To compile, use the makefile by typing `make` into the terminal window.
-The user will be prompted with directions
+The user will be prompted with directions.
-8 puzzles solution will be in the form of number|number|number number|number|number number|number|blank
+8 puzzles solution will be in the form of
+number|number|number
+number|number|number
+number|number|blank

 ##notes
 This was done for a Aritifical Intelligence course studying machine learning.